 Think about how much money you'll need in retirement

 Depending where you are in life, retirement could be very far away or it could be just around the corner.
 To make your plan a reality, start with an estimate of the amount of money you'll need in retirement.
-Fidelity has some rules of thumb to help you hone in on the amount that will help you maintain the lifestyle you want in retirement.
-These rules of thumb are just a starting point.
+Fidelity has some rules to help you hone in on the amount that will help you maintain the lifestyle you want in retirement.
+These rules are just a starting point.
 Be sure to factor in your personal circumstances in order to fit the guidelines to your life.
 Some factors that could influence the numbers include your age, financial situation, and risk tolerance for investing.

 Your savings rate, the amount you save from each paycheck, can be another important piece of the puzzle.
 Try to save 15% of your pre-tax income, which includes any match you may get from your employer.
 If you cannot save that amount, try to save as much as you can to receive the full employer match.